 Florida-friendly landscaping recommended plants.

-No planting or removal of invasive/noxious plants.
+No planting of invasive/noxious plants.

 B.C. retains the right to remove any planting on common grounds if the Board/Manager deems appropriate.